liebeskind/collabonate/avoiding_common_attacks.md

+#Avoiding Common Attacks

-Avoiding uint256 overflows and underflows
+-   Avoiding uint256 overflows by using the Openzeppelin library

-Openzeppelin library
+-   Use require statement to prevent contributor from voting more than once per request or from changing vote.